 Know your People to Match them to the Right Resources and Provide Opportunities for Growth

 It’s important to remember that big data is predictive, not prescriptive.
-It should organize known ideas, habits, demographics and activities then allow you to organize the information to represent the whole and act on it.
-Churches that use the power of big data in this way are able to predict struggles, pain points and in general, know more about their congregants and community.
+It should organize known ideas, habits, demographics, and activities—then allow you to organize the information to represent the whole and act on it.
+Churches that use the power of big data in this way are able to predict struggles and pain points.
+They'll generally know more about their congregants and community.
 When they use that information to tailor their message, they’ll see long-term engagement that leads to growth.

 As Carey Nieuwhof explains,

 “I’m trying to read the minds of the people in the audience, in the congregation every week and I’m trying to think through the minds of a church person, of a non-church person, someone on the verge of divorce, someone who’s single . . .
 You run your message through a lot of filters, but with big data, you can actually know.”

 Using big data in your church is about understanding your congregation’s needs and then matching those needs with relevant solutions.
 As you learn more, you can match more accurately and take a proactive approach to ministry.
 The outcome—personal growth for your people.